fifteenhex/thumbee/README.md

 Pinout foobar #3. spi mosi and spi miso are swapped

 Holtek USB->Serial chip is a piece of shit and can't handle lower baud rate data before data at the baud read the port was opened with.

+1.8v supply is no good.
+The chip is very sensitive to the 1.8v rail dropping slightly (probably because the DDR gets corrupted when it happens).
+On boot up the 1.8v drops for a split second and this makes bootup hit or miss.
+Removing the 3.3va ldo and wiring 3.3va to 3.3v allows the input voltage to be lowered to ~3.5v from the intended 5v and that makes the drop smaller.